Principal investigator

 Dr. Pranaya Rath

 Pranaya earned his Ph.D. in physics from IISc Bangalore in India.
 During this time he investigated the properties of multi-electron bubbles in liquid helium working with Prof. Ambarish Ghosh.
-At the LHQS Pranaya is working to develop novel surface acoustic wave (SAW) devices for interfacing with superconducting qubit systems.
+At the LHQS Pranaya is working to develop novel surface acoustic wave (SAW) and bulk acoustic wave (BAW) devices for interfacing with superconducting qubit systems.

 Graduate Students